ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

 Yeah, it's gotten increasingly bigger over time.
-The biggest data source at EuropePMC is [PubMed](https://pubmed.ncbi.nlm.nih.gov/).
+The biggest data source at Europe PMC is [PubMed](https://pubmed.ncbi.nlm.nih.gov/).
 We have a faithful copy of everything that's in PubMed.
-That's approaching 40 million abstracts, maybe in the high 30s, I think perhaps it is.
-And really the genesis of EuropePMC was mostly around collaboration with the NCBI, the National Center for Biotechnology Information, almost like a mirror of PubMed and [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/), which is for full-text copies of journal articles.
-I think there's something like 7 million of those.
-So yeah, the EBI is kind of really well positioned.
+That's approaching 40 million abstracts, in the mid-30s at the moment.
+And really the genesis of Europe PMC was around collaboration and data sharing with the NCBI, the National Center for Biotechnology Information, which hosts PubMed and [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/), a database for full-text copies of journal articles.
+I think there's over 7 million of those.
+So EMBL-EBI is really well positioned.
 We have a lot of computer power and data storage, either on site here outside of Cambridge or within the UK.
-And yeah, the volume is significant.
-So it does actually fit within the scope of these databases, and one of the nice things, of course, is they're all public access.
-There are no barriers to entry or deposition or retrieval of anything from the EBI.
+And the volume is significant.
+So it does fit well within the scope of these databases, and one of the nice things, of course, is they're all public access.
 It's just kind of really a nice thing.
-The idea is it's for the research community.
-And so there's some kind of interesting models of funding, but that's at the core, that this is a public good.
+The idea is that it's for the research community.
+And so at the core, this is a public good.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French